I am a Policy Advisor at Google where I specialize on Child Safety.

-I am a PhD Candidate at the Oxford Internet Institute where I study how data-driven and automated reporting systems for sexual harassment reconfigure the ecosystem of campus safety in US higher education.
-I employ ethnographic methods with interface analysis to uncover the social, political, and ethical implications of using emerging technologies to govern sexual conduct.
+I completed my PhD at the Oxford Internet Institute where I studied how data-driven and automated reporting systems for sexual harassment reconfigure the ecosystem of campus safety in US higher education.
+I employed ethnographic methods with interface analysis to uncover the social, political, and ethical implications of using emerging technologies to govern sexual conduct.

-When not dissertating, I am a Senior Researcher at Edgeryders.
-I design and lead a digital ethnography project that draws from participants' experiences with emerging technologies to inform policies for a more democratic, open, and trustworthy Internet.
-We use the semantic social network analysis (SSNA) to code, analyze, and visualize ethnographitc data.
+I also served as a Senior Researcher at Edgeryders.
+I designed and led a digital ethnography project that draws from participants' experiences with emerging technologies to inform policies for a more democratic, open, and trustworthy Internet.
+We used the semantic social network analysis (SSNA) to code, analyze, and visualize ethnographitc data.
 This research is a part of the European Commission's Next Genderation Internet (NGI) Forward project.

-Elsewhere, I examine AI/algorithmic accountability in public life, including ethical and practical scopes for predictive risk assessment tools for child protection services in the UK and the use of AI systems during COVID-19.
+Elsewhere, I examined AI/algorithmic accountability in public life, including ethical and practical scopes for predictive risk assessment tools for child protection services in the UK and the use of AI systems during COVID-19.